Learning to Schedule in Parallel-Server Queues with Stochastic Bilinear Rewards: Numerical Results

-\section{Numerical results}
+\section{Numerical Results}

-In this section we present results of our numerical experiments.
-The goal of these experiments is to demonstrate how regret and mean queue lengths of our proposed algorithm depend on various parameters, such as weight parameters of weighted proportionally fair criteria, mean job service time, and the number of job and server classes.
-We refer to Algorithm~\ref{alg:Alg1} as \texttt{SABR} (Scheduling Algorithm for Bilinear Rewards) when the weight parameters of weighted proportionally fair allocation criteria are identical and set to value $1$, and, as \texttt{W-SABR} (Weighted Scheduling Algorithm for Bilinear Rewards) when the weights parameters are set to some other values.
-The experimental results validate our theoretical results.
-The code is available in the Github repository: \url{https://github.com/junghunkim7786/Scheduling_BilinearRewards}.
+In this section, we present the results of our numerical experiments.
+The aim of these experiments is to demonstrate the performance of our proposed algorithm and compare it with that achieved by the algorithm proposed by \cite{hsu2021integrated}, referred to as \texttt{UGDA-OL} (Utility-Guided Dynamic Assignment with Online Learning).
+We refer to Algorithm~\ref{alg:Alg1} as \texttt{SABR} (Scheduling Algorithm for Bilinear Rewards) when the weight parameters of the weighted proportional fair allocation criteria are identical and set to the value $1$, and as \texttt{W-SABR} (Weighted Scheduling Algorithm for Bilinear Rewards) when the weight parameters are specified to take some other values.
+As we will see, the experimental results validate our theoretical findings.

-We consider randomly generated problem instances, as well as instances generated by using a real-world data trace from a large-scale cluster computing system.
-The randomly generated problem instances allow us to carefully design experiments and vary certain parameters to evaluate their effect on the regret and the mean queue length of an algorithm, while using the real-world data trace allows us to demonstrate applicability and evaluate performance of our algorithm in a cluster computing application scenario.
-We ran each experiment for 10 independent repetitions and report mean values along with $95\%$ confidence intervals.